jericholab/rdl/Design Overview/Design Overview - Strain Sensor.md

 Copyright: Jericho Laboratory Inc. License: CC-BY-SA.

-Warning: The following material is for educational purposes only.
+**Warning**: The following material is for educational purposes only.
 Always refer to the schematic and PCB layout files associated with your product version, as well as the latest specification sheets of the associated electronic components.

+**Safety warning**: You are responsible for your own safety.
+Always consult an accredited electrician before working with high-voltage electricity.
+This sensor operates with a low-voltage (5V) supply, but other components of your system might require an electrician.
+The L01Z sensor has no voltage protection against voltage spike or surge.
+However, the voltage regulator circuit adds some protection against voltage protection that might occur in the power supply.

+**Warning**: This product is neither intended nor warranted for use in following equipment or devices: Special application (such as for medical devices, transportation equipment, traffic signal control equipment, fire and crime prevention equipment, aeronautics and space devices, nuclear power control, fuel control, in vehicle equipment safety devices, and so on) in which extremely high quality and high reliability is required, or if the malfunction or failures of product could be cause for loss of human life, bodily injury.

 **Table of Contents**